ReAmped Energy Review & Rates

 ReAmped Energy is offering plans with no conditional discounts, in its words, as a way to ‘simplify’ the energy industry.
 In light of recent scrutiny of energy pricing, specifically questions around whether discounts really deliver the value they advertise, many providers have chosen to get rid of discounts entirely.

 Instead, it’s becoming increasingly common for the energy companies to advertise low base rates and ‘simplified’ energy, in the hope of onboarding new customers who are struggling to understand their options.
-ReAmped Energy is doing just that, offering just one or two market contracts in each state, with multiple tariff options.
+ReAmped Energy is doing just that, offering a few market contracts in each state, with multiple tariff options.

 ReAmped Energy’s two primary tariff structures are a single rate and time of use.
 What this means is that on a single rate plan, you’ll be charged the same amount per kWh of energy usage no matter the time of day, and with the time of use tariff, how much you’re charged is dependent on whether it’s morning, noon or night (i.e. peak, off-peak, or ‘shoulder’ periods).

 The most unusual of ReAmped’s plans is a pre-paid plan that allocates an amount you pay every fortnight, in advance for the next period.
 It only allows for direct debiting and receiving bills and communications online.